locomotes/Servall/index.md

 **Addresses**

-1. Aggregate donation address: This the litecoin address that sends all donations.
+1. **Aggregate donation address**: This the litecoin address that sends all donations.

-2. Administration address: This is the litecoin address that collects the administrative fees.
+2. **Administration address**: This is the litecoin address that collects the administrative fees.

-3. Aggregate recipient address: This the litecoin address that receives all donations.
+3. **Aggregate recipient address**: This the litecoin address that receives all donations.

 **What we are doing today**